 Bridging the Gap of Care

-Thousands of children in the Texas’ foster care system require temporary out-of-home care because of parental neglect, abuse, or exploitation.
+Thousands of children in Texas' foster care system require temporary out-of-home care because of parental neglect, abuse, or exploitation.
 The largest percentages are African American and Latino children.
-Some stay in foster care for weeks; some for years.
-The children are of all ages and varying needs.
-Foster parents provide a supportive and stable family for children who cannot live with their birth parents until family problems are resolved.
-In most cases, foster parents work with social services staff to reunite the child with birth parents.
-Foster parents often provide care to many different children.
+Foster parents provide a supportive and stable family for children who cannot live with their birth parents.

 About Us